 Trial animation can show how a car accident occurred, interactively present data, charts, graphs or timelines and even break down the human anatomy to enhance understanding.

-We are a legal animation and graphics studio that creates scientifically accurate and highly realistic 3D trial animations.
+Courtroom Animation is a legal animation and graphics studio that creates scientifically accurate and highly realistic 3D trial animations.

 Our visual exhibits have been used in thousands of cases and have helped our clients achieve favorable legal outcomes in mediations, arbitrations and across various trial settings.
 We were founded on the principle that seeing is believing – the best way to tell a story is to show it.